Taking part in an ANSE International Intervision Group (IIG)

 There are different ways to do this.

-- interested supervisors who are members of an ANSE national association can fill out the form for individual registration and email it to Barbara Baumann, firstname.lastname@example.org.
+- interested supervisors who are members of an ANSE national association can fill out the form for individual registration and email it to Piret Bristol, p.bristol[at]anse.eu.
 The data will be added to the list of interested persons.

 - participation in an ANSE Summer University has proved to be a better option.
 ANSE SU’s take place every two years and are organised by an ANSE national member association in cooperation with ANSE.

-During the SU there is usually a short introduction to pratcice and principles of the ANSE IIG-program, and a meeting point where interested persons may meet and establish a new IIG.
+During the SU there is usually a short introduction to practice and principles of the ANSE IIG-program, and a meeting point where interested persons may meet and establish a new IIG.

 - a group of supervisors from other contexts which fulfill the ANSE criteria for IIG’s could also be registered as an ANSE IIG.